Control 1.11: Conditional Access and Phishing-Resistant MFA

 Agent Identity Governance: Agent ID vs. Blueprint

 Microsoft provides two complementary approaches for agent identity governance.
 Understanding when to use each is essential for Zone 2+ deployments.
+This subsection is informational and sits alongside the Key Configuration Points above; for the full decision record see Agent Identity Architecture.

 When to Use Agent ID Only